-This repetitive nature of this documentation is intentional, as the goal is to provide clear technical information.
+This documentation is repetitive, this is intended as the goal is to provide clear technical information.

 User Macros

 In relation to usernames, passwords and tokens, on the Nagios XI server it is more sensible to define these in user macros where possible.
 User macros provide the following functionality: